Whole language: Rise of whole language and reaction

+Stephen Krashen criticized the evidence presented in the National Reading Panel's Report in 2004 as well as clarifying the role of reading in acquiring phonics and the use of explicit phonics instruction at the beginner level in whole language.

 In December 2005, the Australian government endorsed the teaching of synthetic phonics and discredited the whole language approach ("on its own").
 Its Department of Education, Science and Training published a National Inquiry into the Teaching of Literacy.
 The report states: "The evidence is clear, whether from research, good practice observed in schools, advice from submissions to the Inquiry, consultations, or from Committee members' own individual experiences, that direct systematic instruction in phonics during the early years of schooling is an essential foundation for teaching children to read."
 See Synthetic phonics § Acceptance in Australia.

 In 2006, the U.K. Department for Education and Skills undertook a review of early reading that came out in favor of Synthetic phonics.
 Subsequently, in March 2011, the U.K. Department of Education released a white paper entitled "The Importance of Teaching", which supported systematic synthetic phonics as the best method for teaching reading.

+On 23 April 2022, the Center for Research in Education and Social Policy at the University of Delaware presented the results of a study of Marie Clay's Reading Recovery long-term effects, finding that the "long-term impact estimates were significant and negative".